ccli8/NuMaker-mbed-docs/Keil/BUILD_GCC_DEBUG_KEIL.md

-# Build with GCC and debug with Keil uVision
+# Build with Mbed CLI GCC_ARM and debug with Keil uVision

-This is a simple guide for how to build with GCC toolchain and debug with Keil uVision IDE.
+This is clone of [Build with Mbed CLI ARM/ARMC6 and debug with Keil uVision](BUILD_ARMCC_DEBUG_KEIL.md), with toolchain changed to GCC.

 The *NuMaker-PFM-NUC472* board (*NUMAKER_PFM_NUC472* target) is taken as an example for explanation.